BigMurph619/BuddyMon/readme.md

 ---

-Sometimes, dungeons can be a bit scary.
+Sometimes, dungeons and spooky places can be, well, spooky.
 BuddyMon gives you the chance to bring a pal so you don’t have to be alone in your spooky time.
 Ok go win and have fun!